twellspring/acme/README.md

 # Acme Corporation POC
 A Cloud Migration POC for Acme Company.
-This will create a sample application inside of ECS.
+This will create a sample anvil support portal application inside of ECS with a publicly accessible URL.

 ## What Get's Created
 - An S3 bucket and Dynamo DB table to hold Terraform state
 - AWS VPC (subnets, routing tables, internet gateway, NAT gateway)
 - ECS Deployment (task definition, cluster, service, tasks)
 - Load Balancer (load balancer, target groups, elastic IPs)
+- Docker image of the Python sample app, uploaded to ECR
 - Security Groups needed to provide access from the internet and between components
 - IAM Roles needed to allow ECS to pull images from ECR and to create tasks